OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: Evaluation

-\paragraph{\revmajor{Throughput.}} \revmajor{ \autoref{fig:p99_tbt_tpot_mem}d compares throughput, measured as the number of requests completed per minute. \ours{} achieves the highest throughput, outperforming DeepSpeed-Inference by 3.3$\times$ and other baselines by 4--52\%.
-Note that although Pause-Resume has caused longer E2E, it benefits throughput by allowing remaining requests to decode faster, since long stragglers that would otherwise slow the batch are deferred. }

-\paragraph{Memory Usage.} We further examine the GPU memory utilization of each method, as in~\autoref{fig:p99_tbt_tpot_mem}c.
-DeepSpeed-Inference exhibits the lowest average GPU memory utilization because it keeps at most one layer on the GPU at a time.
-FlexGen also under-utilizes GPU memory, employing a static offloading decision based on the maximum expected batch size without runtime adjustments.
-FlexGen${+}$ shows improvement over FlexGen by recomputing the offloading distances upon batch composition changes.
-SLO-aware Offloading prioritizes CPU placement, resulting in conservative GPU memory utilization similar to FlexGen.
-Dynamic Heuristic closely matches the high utilization achieved by \ours{}, as it employs a simple yet aggressive strategy to maximize GPU memory usage.
+\paragraph{Memory Usage.} \ours{}'s throughput gains rely on effective use of limited GPU memory. ~\autoref{fig:p99_tbt_tpot_mem}c shows the average GPU memory utilization across methods.
+The static methods under-utilize GPU memory: DeepSpeed-Inference keeps at most one layer on the GPU at a time, whereas FlexGen employs a static offloading decision based on the maximum expected batch size.
+Among the adaptive methods: SLO-aware Offloading prioritizes CPU placement conservatively, resulting in utilization similar to FlexGen.
+FlexGen${+}$ shows improvement over FlexGen by recomputing the offload distances upon batch composition changes.
+Dynamic Heuristic closely matches the high utilization achieved by \ours{}, as it aggressively maximizes GPU memory usage.

-\paragraph{Tensor Parallelism.} \revrewrite{We evalute \ours{} under 2-way and 4-way TP, as shown in~\autoref{fig:tp_tbt}.} \ours{} consistently sustains better TBT SLO attainment even under stringent SLOs, whereas baseline methods degrade sharply due to their static placement strategies.
-In contrast, \ours{} effectively mitigates this contention with dynamic reconfiguration.

-\subsection{\revrewrite{Sensitivity Studies}}
+\subsection{Sensitivity Studies}

+We study \ours{}'s sensitivity to different workloads and serving scenarios.
+We first evaluate longer contexts and multi-GPU setups under tensor parallelism, then vary arrival burstiness and batch size on the default single-GPU setup.
+Finally, we evaluate \ours{} under an alternative request scheduling policy.

-\paragraph{Context Length Variation.} Increasing context length magnifies KV cache demands due to significant token-dimension drift \revrewrite{and further exacerbates batch-level imbalance, as requests with widely varying lengths coexist within the same batch.} These factors challenge TBT SLO attainment under limited GPU memory. \autoref{fig:context_batch_size} compares \ours{} with FlexGen${+}$ and Dynamic Heuristic at 8K, 32K, and 128K sequence lengths.
-While FlexGen+ and Dynamic Heuristic achieve near 100\% SLO attainment with a 8K tokens at SLO scale of 2.5, their performance quickly degrades as context length grows, dropping to 69.2\% and 32.9\% at 128K tokens.
-In contrast, \ours{} consistently achieves above 85\% SLO attainment, highlighting \ours{}'s robustness for longer context lengths.
+\paragraph{Context Length Variation.} Increasing context length magnifies KV cache demands due to significant token-dimension drift and exacerbates batch-level imbalance, as requests with widely varying lengths are in the same batch. \autoref{fig:context_batch_size} compares \ours{} with FlexGen${+}$ and Dynamic Heuristic---the two strongest baselines from \autoref{fig:arrival_rate_tbt_tpot}---at 8K, 32K, and 128K sequence lengths on LLaMA3-70B with 2-way TP.
+While FlexGen${+}$ and Dynamic Heuristic achieve near 100\% SLO attainment with 8K tokens at an SLO scale of 2.5, their performance degrades as context length grows, dropping to 69.2\% and 32.9\% at 128K tokens.
+In contrast, \ours{} consistently achieves above 85\% SLO attainment across all context lengths.